NickHeiner/list-maintainers/README.md

 # `list-maintainers`: See who's behind your `node_modules`
-Curious who you're letting run code on machine when you run `yarn install`?
+Curious who you're letting run code on your machine when you run `yarn install`?
 Use this tool to see a list of all maintainers of all your packages.

 ![screenshot of the tool in action](./demo.png)